Isaac Komnenos of Cyprus: Imprisonment, ransom, and death

 Returning to Europe after the Third Crusade, Richard was captured by Leopold V, Duke of Austria and Styria, and imprisoned by Henry VI, Holy Roman Emperor, accused of murdering his cousin Conrad of Montferrat.
 The subsequent ransom agreement freed Isaac and his daughter into the care of Leopold V, the son of Isaac's aunt Theodora Komnene.

 Isaac then traveled to the Sultanate of Rûm, where he attempted to gain support against the new Byzantine emperor Alexios III Angelos, crowned in 1195.
 However his ambitions came to nothing, as he died of poisoning in 1195 or 1196.

-His daughter

-Sources do not name the daughter of Isaac but usually call her the "Damsel of Cyprus".
-Upon the deposition of her father Isaac, she joined the court of Richard the Lionheart, and after the Third Crusade, she traveled back to England with the other ladies of his court, including Joan of England, sister of Richard, and Berengaria of Navarre, now queen consort of England.
-In 1194, as part of ransom agreement of King Richard, the English released the Cypriot princess into the care of Leopold of Austria, a distant relative.

-Later she lived in Provence, where in 1199 she again encountered Joan, now married to Raymond VI, Count of Toulouse.
-After Joan's death in early September 1199, Raymond married the princess from Cyprus, but the marriage was annulled probably in late 1202.
-In 1203 she married Thierry of Flanders, an illegitimate son of Count Philip I of Flanders.
-The couple sailed from Marseille in 1204 with a convoy of warriors who intended to join the Fourth Crusade, but on reaching Cyprus, they attempted to claim the island as inheritors of Isaac.
-The attempt failed, and they fled to Armenia.